alazraq/Abdou_CS_DS_doc/docs/_sources/machine_learning/RL/RL_introduction.rst.txt

 -  **Set of states:** S The set of all possible states of the environment (might be infinite).
 -  **Action:** Given the state of the environment, the agent selects an action to take.
 -  **Set of actions:** A The set of all possible actions the agent can take at any given state.
--  **Policy:** mapping from state space to action space, may be stochastic (see transition probabilities in MDP)
+-  **Policy:** mapping from state space to action space, may be stochastic (the policy at each state is a probability distribution over the set of actions)
 -  **Reward function:** mapping from each state action pair, to a real number, called reward.
 -  **Value function:** a mapping from a state or state action pair to the total expected future reward (we don't have access to this function).